All Episodes

 And none of them seem to believe in free market capitalism and lower taxes.

-I mean, they're all saying they're gonna raise taxes.
+I mean, they're all saying they're going to raise taxes, all of them.

 And it just comes down to a matter of how much.